DIY DYING FD 2361

 Initial Consultation, End of Life Documents Consultation, Getting to know you, Creating Sacred Space, Developing a Legacy, Vigil Planning, In-Home Vigil Support, Living Funeral and after death care.

-Home Funeral, Burial, Green Burial, Full Body Burial at Sea, Cremation Service and or Memorial Services. you may choose any of the services that you feel suits your needs or together we can create a service that is right for you.
+Home Funeral, Green Burial, Full Body Burial at Sea, Human Composting, Flame Cremation, Water Cremation and Memorial Services. you may choose any of the services that you feel suits your needs or together we can create a service that is right for you.

 Will discuss, define and create a plan individually, or as a family, that will “best” aide in moving forward with the “end of life” process.
 Will discuss hospice options that are available to you.
 We offer consultation and guidance you may need, dealing with “end-of-life” issues.
 Together we will come up with a manageable plan and timeline giving you greater peace of mind.